 1. Acute Appendicitis

-Appendicitis is one among the foremost common causes of lower right abdominal pain in both men and ladies , old and young.
+Appendicitis is one of the foremost common causes of lower right abdominal pain in both men and ladies, old and young.
 Though appendicitis can occur at any age it’s more common between the ages of 10 and 30.

-- A colicky or cramping central abdominal pain round the umbilicus which moves right down to the lower right abdomen during a day or two
+- A colicky or cramping central abdominal pain around the umbilicus moves right down to the lower right abdomen during a day or two

 - Continuous dull to severe pain within the lower right abdomen